INRIA/scikit-learn-mooc/slides/concluding_remarks.md

 --

-- Linear models
-  - Combining the values of features
+- Linear models: combining the values of features
   - For many features or few observations

 ???